Stop Believing These Winter Maintenance Myths

 Less-than-honest electric heater manufacturers promote this myth based on information presented out of context.

 All forms of electric resistance heaters are usually the most expensive heat sources, so don’t be fooled by pleasant sounding nonsense like “costs only 25 cents an hour to operate!”
 That sounds cheap, yes.
 But over a month that one unit could add $100 to $180 to your utility bill while only heating one room at best.

 There’s No Point in Turning Down the Thermostat

-Sure, your home heating system works hard to bring room temperatures back up after being turned down.
+We get the logic here: When you lower the temperature in your home a few degrees overnight, your home heating system works hard in the morning to bring it back up.
 The thing is, you still save heating energy if you turn down your thermostat when you can.

 My Old Furnace Works Fine

 Just because that 20- or 25 year-old fossil still heats your home doesn’t mean it’s working fine.
 The main issue is efficiency.
 A new furnace can often pay for itself long before it’s old because modern options use so much less energy than old furnaces.